Setting Up the SAML Web Browser SSO Feature

 Requirements for the SAML domain to work in Community Manager

 At a high level, to set up a domain that uses SAML Web Browser SSO to provide single sign-on services in Community Manager, you must complete the steps below.
+This document assumes that you have already created an account with your selected Identity Provider.

 To set up the SAML Web Browser SSO feature: high-level procedure

 1. Download the plug-ins relating to the SAML Web Browser SSO feature and install them in the correct containers.
-See Step 1: Download and install the plug-ins to support SAML web browser SSO.
+See, Step 1: Download and install the plug-ins to support SAML web browser SSO.

 2. Gather the information you'll need to provide in the configuration steps.
-See Step 2: Gather Information.
+See, Step 2: Gather Information.

 3. Determine setup sequence.
-Whether it's best to do the Policy Manager setup first, or the Identity Provider setup first, depends on which Identity Provider you are using.
-See Step 3: Determine setup sequence.
+Whether it's best to do the Policy Manager setup first or the Identity Provider setup first depends on which Identity Provider you are using.
+See, Step 3: Determine setup sequence.

-4. In Policy Manager, set up the SAML domain, with the values relating to your SAML installation (gathered in Step 2).
-See Step 4: Configure the domain in Policy Manager.
+4. In Policy Manager, set up the SAML domain with the values relating to your SAML installation (gathered in Step 2).
+See, Step 4: Configure the domain in Policy Manager.

 5. In your Identity Provider account, set up the Service Provider connection, using the values you gathered in Step 2.
 The specific steps will vary depending on the Identity Provider you're using.
 Examples for specific IdPs: